A homage to the past: vintage dresses are trendy. Discover essential vintage fashion knowledge and how to get the look

 However, only a real, authentic vintage piece can achieve a higher quality level.
-This is actually about something real and constant, the journey that a piece of clothing has behind it.
+It actually is about something real and constant, the journey that a piece of clothing has behind it.
 And it is precisely this real thing that people currently want - in a time characterized by fake news and uncertainty, according to Haas.

 Must-have: vintage dresses